Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/vanilla-javascript-images-in-canvas.md

 > Note: For Codepen I have to add `img.crossOrigin="anonymous";` for CORS issues.

-We then get a imageData object that looks something like this:
+We then get an imageData object that looks something like this:

 ![imageData object](https://cdn.hashnode.com/res/hashnode/image/upload/v1600018317550/FnIK6xxXT.png)

-As mentioned before these are `rgba` values so every four records is one pixel value containing:
+As mentioned before, these are `rgba` values, so every four records is one-pixel value containing:

 - red (0-255)
 - green (0-255)
 - blue (0-255)
 - alpha (0-255, 0 = transparent, 255 = fully visible)

-So to invert each pixels value, we need to do the following calculation for each of the three colours (alpha will keep 255)
+So to invert each pixels value, we need to do the following calculation for each of the three colors (alpha will keep 255)

 - red = 255 - old value
 - green = 255 - old value
 - blue = 255 - old value

-In code it will look like this:
+In code, it will look like this:

 ```js
 for (i = 0; i < imgData.data.length; i += 4) {